Tribal Courts Council

 - Encourage Native American law students to pursue judicial clerkships and internships.

 The Tribal Courts Council has sponsored or co-sponsored a number of important programs, including those relating to the Violence Against Women Act and other programs relating to criminal jurisdiction in Indian Country.
-The Tribal Courts Council will be presenting “Spotlight on the Violence Against Women Act of 2013: A Practical Guide to the Special Domestic Violence Criminal Jurisdiction Pilot Projects and What to Expect After March 2015” at the 2015 ABA Midyear Meeting in Houston, TX.
+The Council presented “Spotlight on the Violence Against Women Act of 2013: A Practical Guide to the Special Domestic Violence Criminal Jurisdiction Pilot Projects and What to Expect After March 2015” at the ABA’s 2015 Midyear meeting in Houston, TX.

-Judge Beth Gibson currently chairs the Tribal Courts Council and is Chair-Elect of the National Conference of Specialized Court Judges.
+Judge Lisa Atkinson currently chairs the Tribal Courts Council and is Chair-Elect of the National Conference of Specialized Court Judges.